jerome-trc/biomorph/ATTRIB.md

 Sprites KVLR E through H are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

-Sprite CBRNA is courtesy of [Dr. Cosmobyte](https://forum.zdoom.org/viewtopic.php?p=975041#p975041).
+Sprite CBRNE is courtesy of [Dr. Cosmobyte](https://forum.zdoom.org/viewtopic.php?p=975041#p975041).

 Sprite RUCKA is derived from Sonik.o.fan's reshading of Doom 64's backpack sprite, which itself is courtesy of Midway Games Inc.